nodejs/dev-policy/README.md

 If master contains changes which are tagged *semver-minor* then the release should bump the minor version otherwise it is a patch release.

+### Release Process for Next Branch

+Releases should not contain too many code changes and if the rate of code changes is high then it should correspond to an increase in the rate of releases.
+It is expected that there should be about one release per week.

+`next` must pass a full CI test run prior to release.

+If `next` contains changes which are tagged *semver-minor* then the release should bump the minor version otherwise it is a patch release.

+Releases in `next` are expected to happen concurrently to `master` releases and adopt new v8 on a semi-regular basis.

 ## Long Term Support Working Group Roadmap

 The LTS WG is expected to establish a regular and predictable cadence of LTS Releases.
 To this end, the LTS WG must maintain and regularly publish a clear Roadmap that outlines the priorities and milestones for upcoming LTS Releases.
 The goal of the Roadmap is to help guide the project's evolution as opposed to constraining it.